dezyne/community/README.md

 # Dezyne meets Unity

-[The Errors and armours page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/DezynemeetsUnity) describes a tutorial for building a link between a controlling server in dezyne and a client in Unity (3D virtualization platform).
+[DezyneMeetsUnity](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/DezyneMeetsUnity) describes a tutorial for building a link between a controlling server in dezyne and a client in Unity (3D virtualization platform).

 # DezynePatterns

-[The Errors and armours page](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/DezynePatterns) describes some standard designer challenges and how to solve those in Dezyne.
+[DezynePatterns](https://github.com/VerumSoftwareTools/DezyneCommunity/tree/master/DezynePatterns) describes some standard designer challenges and how to solve those in Dezyne.
 This is inspired by the famous DesignPatterns of Object Oriented Design.

 # SubState Machines